First of all, happy New Year to everyone! Although 2020 wasn’t the best year, I am sure that we are all going to prosper in an amazing 2021!

 Highlight your main arguments:

 To write a coherent and comprehensive essay, your arguments must be organized in a logical way.
 However, sometimes when we expand our explanations or discussions, we might miss the logical flow of our arguments.
-One tip is to highlight the main arguments of each paragraph, that would quickly show you the whole argument flow of your essay and makes the reading and structuring of the essay really simple.
+One tip is to highlight the main arguments of each paragraph, which would quickly show you the whole argument flow of your essay and makes the reading and structuring of the essay really simple.

 PS: do not forget to remove the highlight when submitting your final document!